UAS Course Definitions

 Practica are supervised practical applications of a previously studied theory conducted under the supervision of a qualified professional in cooperation with a faculty member.

 Independent study courses are those in which the course content, learning activities, and evaluative criteria are developed primarily by the student with guidance and concurrence from a faculty sponsor.
-Final approval for enrolling in independent study must be gained from a faculty sponsor and the appropriate Academic Dean (or equivalent) or campus director.
+Final approval for enrolling in independent study must be gained from a faculty sponsor and the head of the appropriate academic unit.
 Independent study courses with a course number ending in 97 and are offered at the 200, 300, 400, and 600 levels only.
 No more than 12 credits earned in independent study may be applied to an undergraduate baccalaureate degree, no more than 6 credits to an associate degree, and no more than 3 credits to an undergraduate certificate.
 Independent studies will not duplicate catalog courses.
 If the independent study is designed to be conducted over more than one semester, approval must be gained at the time the dean or campus director approves the course.
 Approval to enroll is accomplished with an Special Course Contract Form, which is submitted with registration form.